4shktz/html-templates-maker/readme.md

 # Introduction

-The HTMLTemplateMaker (HTML Builder) module is designed to generate HTML, CSS and JavaScript files from a customized template.
+The HTMLTemplateMaker module is designed to generate HTML, CSS and JavaScript files from a customized template.
 Here's how to use this module:

 # Installation

-`npm install html-builder`
+`npm install html-template-maker`

 ## Code example